miphreal/configs/README.md

 A bundle of user configs

-There are conky, shell, vim.
+There are conky, shell, vim, todo, gnome-shell, upstart jobs.

 # How to install: